 We prefer to avoid driving when travelling, but a car does broaden possibilities for day trips.
 (Arles, the Camargues, the Luberon villages, …) Because the historic center restricts traffic, parking can be tricky.
 The official city website has a map of parking lots, albeit without rate information.

 For travel by foot and bicycle, check the Gard region’s excellent website.
 Within each category – walking, hiking, biking, mountain biking – trails are classified by difficulty, distance, estimated time to complete, and special features.

 Pont du Gard

 The Pont du Gard lies about 9 miles (15 km) from Uzès, and can be accessed via car, bus, bike, kayak, or foot.
 See our post on the Pont du Gard and Nîmes for more information.

 The E52 line (Nîmes-St Ambroix) is the fastest line to Uzès from Nîmes; buses take about 40 minutes and leave roughly every half hour.
 The Nîmes-Pont St Esprit line also works but can take up to 90 minutes.

 For Avignon, take the A15; there are 5 to six buses per day and the ride takes about an hour.

 Plenty of choices here – there’s even a campground on the edge of town.
 We stayed at a great AirBnB which the owner restored himself.
+(Unfortunately, it’s no longer available.)
 The top-floor loggia let us keep tabs on the cats soaking up the sun on the tile roofs.